 - develop skills to balance both administrative and clinical responsibilities.

 Part 3: Assessment of Supervisor Competency Skills (7 hours)

 Each student will rotate through 3 three positions; Supervisor, Supervisee and Observer.
 Each position is to be completed over a 60-minute period.
 All students are to bring real and relevant issues for supervision to the workshop.
 Goals of competency evaluation:

 - Provide an opportunity to reflect of what you have learnt and how you will put knowledge and skills in practice

 - This is an assessment task to evaluate your ability to conduct a supervision session, provide effective feedback and use relevant tools facilitating a competency based reflective supervision session.

-Part 4: Videoconference supervision sessions (PACFA pathway only) Dates to be advised
+Part 4: Videoconference supervision sessions (PACFA pathway only) (12 hours)

 ACA Pathway: $890 early bird; $990 standard fee